-The researchers say soy’s effects are most likely complex and could depend on the age, health status and even the presence or absence of specific gut microflora in the individual.
-So what’s a phytoestrogen-wary individual to do?
+The researchers say that soy's effects are most likely complex and could depend on someone's age, health status and even the presence or absence of specific gut bacteria in the individual.
+So what's a phytoestrogen-wary individual to do?

-“It’s all things in moderation,” said Patisaul, an associate professor at North Carolina State.
-“When I talk about soy in class, I talk about it like beer.
-If you’re an adult and you go out and have one or two beers, you can expect not to have any serious adverse health outcomes.
-If you drink 10, then you’re going to have a problem.
-It sort of depends on your life stage and how much you’re consuming and what other types of health issues you have.”
+"It's all things in moderation," says Patisaul.
+"When I talk about soy in class, I talk about it like beer.
+If you're an adult and you go out and have one or two beers, you can expect not to have any serious adverse health outcomes.
+If you drink 10, then you're going to have a problem.
+It sort of depends on your life stage, how much you're consuming and what other types of health issues you have."

-Many non-meat-eaters prefer soy because it’s a complete protein.
-Patisaul cautions that soy should not be the only protein a person eats — it should be one of many.
-Why?
-Too much soy causes problems for some people.
-In a small number of cases women ate so much soy it suppressed their menstrual cycles and acted like a birth-control pill.
-The remedy, of course, was simple: Eat less soy.
+Many non-meat-eaters prefer soy because it's a complete protein.
+But Patisaul cautions that soy should not be the only protein a person eats — it should be one of many.

 Can Soy Affect Thyroid Function?